julhaas91/julhaas91.github.io/_projects/aixcell.md

 1. **Meta-Learning System (AutoKonfig):**
    - A core component of AIxCell, this decision logic system selects the most suitable algorithm configurations based on input data, application requirements, and available resources.
-   - Utilizes a library of pre-trained deep learning (DL) algorithms, datasets, requirements, and evaluation results to make informed recommendations.
+   - Utilizes a library of pre-trained deep learning (DL) algorithms, datasets, requirements, and evaluation results to make informed testimonials.
    - The system continuously learns and refines its algorithm selection process for specific tasks.

 2. **Deep Learning Algorithm Library:**